vsundar95/BeginnerRust/README.md

 Crate name : l23-traits

 A trait is an interface that something an object i.e. struct can do.
-It is similar to that of the impl function but it is a specific trait
+It is similar to that of the impl function but it is a specific trait.
+Traits define shared behavior in an abstract way.

 The example uses the to_string trait where we need to create an impl function and "for" it from the struct.

+### Lesson 24 - Vectors
+Crate name : l24-vectors

+Vectors are like arrays but can be dynamic.
+We can define vectors in two
+ways:
+`Vec<u32> = Vec::new()` or using `vec![]` macro.